Strength and Conditioning MSc, PgDip (ICL), PgDip

 We link to the latest information available.
 Please note that this may be for a previous academic year and should be considered indicative.

 The programme aims to develop the ability of students to be able to critically appraise and apply scientific literature.
-For students progressing to Master's level (MSc), the study of research methods is extended to the ability to be able to plan, conduct and disseminate their own research following the established principles of rigorous scientific study.
+If you progress to Master's level (MSc), your study of research methods will include learning how to plan, conduct and disseminate your own research following the established principles of rigorous scientific study.

 Designed with a practical orientation towards the application and evolution of theory to practice, a major focus of the programme is on performance sport, although other areas such as exercise and rehabilitation are also covered.